WeFeelTheRush/OperatingSystems/README.md

-"Dedicated to Exercises in Operating Systems lecture at TU Wien"
+Dedicated to Exercises in Operating Systems lecture at TU Wien